Welcome to Jordans Village

 September 2023

-Jordans Biodiversity Project - Launch in July 2023
+Jordans Biodiversity Project - Launched in July 2023

 The project to manage the land in Manor Farm Fields north field to promote the natural wildlife of this corner of the Chilterns began this month.
 The aim is to reduce the fertility of the soil to favour local plants and wildflowers and the insects, birds and other animals that would naturally live in this precious habitat, while also producing hay as a crop and allowing grazing to continue.